 Regional Land Partnerships

 From July 2018, the Regional Land Partnerships component of the National Landcare Program will deliver $450 million over five years Australia-wide to deliver national priorities at a regional and local level.
-The Australian Government proposes to procure service providers through an open/competitive tender process and are currently considering feedback provided by an online consultation survey.
-Key details can be seen in the Consultation Paper released to inform the survey, but the Tender Guidelines are yet to be released - watch this space!
+The Australian Government proposes to procure service providers through an open/competitive tender process.
+Applications are due 28 February 2018.

 Aboriginal Benefits Foundation Grants